Peter Cooper: Presidential candidacy

 Cooper was encouraged to run in the 1876 presidential election for the Greenback Party without any hope of being elected.
-His running mate was Samuel Fenton Cary.
+His running mate was former U.S. Representative and prohibitionist Samuel Fenton Cary.
 The campaign cost more than $25,000.
-At the age of 85 years, Cooper is the oldest person ever nominated by any political party for President of the United States.
 The election was won by Rutherford Birchard Hayes of the Republican Party.
 Cooper was surpassed by another unsuccessful candidate, Samuel J. Tilden of the Democratic Party.

 A political family

-In 1813, Cooper married Sarah Bedell (1793–1869).
-Of their six children, only two survived past the age of four years: a son, Edward and a daughter, Sarah Amelia.
+On December 18, 1813, Cooper married Sarah Bedell (1793–1869), who herself was of Huguenot descent.
+Of their six children, only two survived past the age of four years: a son, Edward, and a daughter, Sarah Amelia.
 Edward served as Mayor of New York City, as would the husband of Sarah Amelia, Abram S. Hewitt, a man also heavily involved in inventions and industrialization.

 Peter Cooper's granddaughters, Sarah Cooper Hewitt, Eleanor Garnier Hewitt and Amy Hewitt Green founded the Cooper-Hewitt National Design Museum, then named the Cooper-Hewitt Museum, in 1895.
-It was originally part of Cooper Union, but since 1967 has been a unit of the Smithsonian Institution.
+It was originally part of The Cooper Union, but since 1967 has been a unit of the Smithsonian Institution.